 Looking at these issues, coupled with the expense of procuring and developing learning on a new technology, it is not difficult to see why L&D steered clear of VR.

 Recently Investors such as Facebook, Microsoft, Samsung and Sony have all launched hardware products that now make the promise of an effective and accessible virtual reality.

 At Learning Light we have been trying Virtual Reality learning products developed by eLearning Studios and the effect is stunning.
 The queue to try this product out at Learning Technologies in 2016 was also amazing.

 It is difficult not to be impressed by Virtual Reality, and it is quite amazing in its engagement and reality.

-It is fair to say that L&D does not do Research & Development and many L&D professionals, while interested in the latest learning technologies, have been cautious about adopting serious games, immersive learning and VR for some time, believing that it will be a hard sell to the decision makers in their organisation.
+It is fair to say that L&D does not do a great deal of Research & Development.
+Many L&D professionals, while interested in the latest learning technologies, have been cautious about adopting serious games, immersive learning, and augmented and virtual reality for some time, believing that it will be a hard sell to the decision makers in their organisation.
 This was true at one time, but in our opinion it is now an out of date view.
 Here is why:

 - The hardware now works and works well, and a competitive market amongst the vendors will drive down prices and increase innovation.